MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 1. Click in the main part of the WebView2 sample app window to give it focus, and then press `Ctrl+Shift+I` to open Microsoft Edge DevTools.
 Or, right-click the page, and then select **Inspect**.
 The Microsoft Edge DevTools window opens.

 1. If the Microsoft Edge DevTools window isn't visible, press `Alt+Tab` to display the DevTools window.
+If needed, move the DevTools window.

 1. In the **Console** of DevTools, paste the following code: